fran-00/Gila/README.md

 - [ ] Add a Pop Up Menu on the left side of screen to adjust settings (model and temperature) and start a new chat
 - [ ] Chat log must use markdown instead of html to parse styled responses.
 - [ ] Conversations must be saved on every chat iteration on an archive folder.
+- [ ] Add the ability to continue a conversation and a list of past chat to ui.
 - [ ] If user wants to export the current conversation, they must be able to choose file format between .txt, .docx and .pdf.
 - [ ] User must be able to choose response max length (very short, short, medium, long).
 - [ ] Current settings must be saved to an external file for future use, like the current llm.